lankydan/spring-data-cassandra-docker/spring-data-cassandra-docker.md

 ### A dash of code

 I said this post would focus more on the application code, which it will, but we are not going to dive into everything I put within this application and how to use Cassandra.
-For that sort of information you can have a look at my older posts, which I'll link at the end.
+For that sort of information, you can have a look at my older posts, which I'll link at the end.
 What we will do though, is examine the configuration code that creates the beans that connect to Cassandra.

 First, let's go through `ClusterConfig` which sets up the Cassandra cluster:
 ```java